Glasgow and Renfrew District Railway

 The Glasgow and Renfrew District Railway was nominally owned by the Glasgow and Paisley Joint Railway.
-It was incorporated on 6 August 1897 and opened on 1 June 1903.
+It was incorporated on 6 August 1897 by the Glasgow and Renfrew District Railway Act 1897 (60 & 61 Vict. c. clxxi) and opened on 1 June 1903.

 In the 1921 Railway Grouping it became part of the London, Midland and Scottish Railway (LMS).

 The route

 Passenger and freight services

 The line left the main Glasgow and Paisley Joint Railway at Cardonald and travelled in a north-westerly direction towards the River Clyde.
 The first passenger station on the line being at Deanside; however this station closed on 2 January 1905.
 The next station was King's Inch.

 The line then followed the direction of the River Clyde where it crossed over the top of the Paisley and Renfrew Railway before turning south west, and running parallel with the Paisley and Renfrew Railway.

 Its terminal station Renfrew Porterfield was located close to the Paisley and Renfrew Railway's Renfrew South.

 The Caledonian Railway and the Glasgow and South Western Railway were each solely responsible for running passenger services to Renfrew Porterfield for six-month blocks, after which the other company took over for six months.
 This arrangement ran from 1903 to 1907; after that passenger services were provided solely by the Glasgow and South Western Railway.